 That mindset can kill your business over time and keep you from reaching your personal finance goals.
 I am here to tell you that it might not be that hard to do both.
 Below are eight ways you can save more money while starting or owning your own business.

 Your friends, family, and other business connections can be a great resource for referrals.
 These individuals can provide you with sources of new businesses or individuals that need your product or service.
 Don’t be afraid to ask a few people.
 Most people that are in your close circle of friends and family want to help, they just don’t know how.
 Give them the exact ways they can help you grow your business.

 There are ways that you can save money on your taxes if you work from home.
 You can deduct a portion of your house off your rent or mortgage.
 You may also be able to save money by deducting certain items that are used for maintaining your home expenses.
 This is an easy way to save.
 Be sure to check out the IRS’s website to learn more.
-It also may be worth calling your tax advisor for additional information.
+It also may be worth using an online calculator, or calling your tax advisor for additional information.

 Bartering products or services goes back hundreds of years.
 Many economies operate entirely on this system of trading goods for other goods.
 Finding ways to trade your good or service with someone who can also help you in your business can be a great way to save cash.